ahstat/ahstat.github.io/_posts/2014-10-11-Trigger-snake.md

 </li>
 </ul>

 In *trigger snake*, the game is kept as simple as possible without introducing fancy gameplay elements.
-We only add a few features to make the game fast and challenging.
+We only add two features to make the game fast and challenging: reward for speed, and score limit.

 **Reward for speed.**
 There is a reward for speed.
 The apple appears fresh and green, yielding potentially 100 points.
 Then, apple begins to fade away, and score slowly decreases.
 After a while, apple eventually turn into a gray shape making only 1 point.
 This behavior encourages player to take the shortest path on the torus.